Configuring Jira as an alert destination in your Panther Console

 - Note: The token is sensitive information and you will not be able to view the token again.

-- 2.On the left sidebar, click Configure > Alert Destinations.
+- 1.In the left-side navigation bar of your Panther Console, click Configure > Alert Destinations.

 - If you have already created Destinations, click Create New in the upper right side of the page to add a new Destination.